-When choosing a water bottle for your bug out bag, always choose stainless because it’s a reliable and effective container.
+When choosing a water bottle for your bug out bag, always select stainless because it’s a reliable and efficient container.
 It will help you boil unclean water, making it safe to drink, but it can also turn into a signaling device or perimeter alarm.

 You don’t need to boil water to make it safe to drink.
 Merely heating the water to 150 degrees Fahrenheit for 20 minutes will do the trick.
 It will help you pasteurize the water and kill all human disease pathogens.

 Every bug out bag and survival kit should have enough water or supplies to get you through comfortably for at least 72 hours.
 The reason behind this logic is quite simple and unknown to many.
 You should know that law enforcement and rescue teams will not start looking for someone until then.

 If you need to eat, you should always measure the risk versus the reward of every task.
 Don’t waste calories and time going on a wild hunt over a long distance that may prove unsuccessful.
 Most people will go for something big, thinking they will eat like kings, but that’s the wrong approach.
 Look for easy to obtain food sources close to your camp.

 When hunger prevents you from functioning properly, focus on small game.
 In all areas, small game is more prevalent than large game, regardless if you are in a woodland or urban environment.
 Even more, you can process smaller amounts of food faster and you don’t need to figure out how to carry or preserve the leftovers or waste.